AshtonDavies/LoMoH/README.md

 # Patched
-This exploit has been patched due to a silly mistake of not keeping it secret enough.
-Try the new incognito hack (details in the LoMoH launcher if running version 111 or higher).
+This exploit has been patched in **Chrome OS 111** after being found and reported.
+It should have gotten admin protection sooner.

 # About
 LoMoH is a Chromebook exploit that uses the Chrome OS locked mode feature to soft disable enforced extensions (excluding Hapara Highlights if installed).
-Patched in Chrome OS 111.

 # Issues
-Screenshots are blocked while this is working.
+Screenshots are blocked while LoMoH is working.
 A button is provided on the page as an alternative way to take screenshots.

 # Bookmarklet Version
 ```js